-The African continent is comprised of 54 nations, each with their own independent governments and sovereignty, GNP, culture, natural resources, language(s), military, and religion.
-The treasure trove of mineral and raw material wealth has scarcely been touched, and the continent's largely untapped fertile lands could feed the world.
+The African continent is comprised of 54 nations, each with its own independent government and sovereignty, GNP, culture, natural resources, language(s), military, and religion.
+The treasure trove of mineral and raw material wealth has scarcely been touched and the continent's largely untapped fertile lands could feed the world.
 Herewith is Jewel of Africa, an interactive adventure in the cradle of mankind, an exploration of nations from A-Z in alphabetical order.

-Egypt: A blend of the ancient and contempo
+Egypt: A blend of the ancient and contemporary

 Egypt is a Mediterranean country bordered by the Gaza Strip (Palestine) and Israel to the north- east, the Gulf of Aqaba and the Red Sea to the east, Sudan to the south, and Libya to the west.
 Across the Gulf of Aqaba lies Jordan, across the Red Sea lies Saudi Arabia, and across the Mediterranean lie Greece, Turkey and Cyprus, although none share a land border with Egypt.